spryker/spryker-docs/docs/pbc/all/search/algolia.md

 {% info_block infoBox "Product offers and product reviews" %}

-The search is made in product offers and product reviews as well, however these entities are represented in product attributes in the Algolia search results.
+Algolia searches in product offers and product reviews as well, however these entities are represented in product attributes in the Algolia search results.

 {% endinfo_block %}